Pandemic Challenges Class of 2020—We Prevail

 By Amber Kostelnik ’20

 Before enrolling at Milton Hershey School in August of 2012, my life was not easy.
 I was living in Butler, Pennsylvania, which is plagued with poverty, crime, and despair.
 My family lived off of food stamps and in bad neighborhoods.
 We couldn’t afford items such as clothes, shoes, and lived from paycheck-to-paycheck.
-We were constantly moving from place-to-place due to financial struggles, which made it hard for me to fit in at school.
+We were constantly moving from place-to-place due to financial struggles, which brought its challenges and made it hard for me to fit in at school.

 I was bullied for how I looked, what I wore, how I did my hair, and much more.
 There would be days where I would lie to my mom and tell her I didn’t feel well so I wouldn’t have to go to school.
 I gave up on school, which ultimately led me to have failing grades.